stanford-rc/bookstack/README.md

 The last part of the upgrade is to clear system caches, which can be done with three commands:

-* `docker exec bookstack-app php /app/www/artisan cache:clear`
+* `docker-compose exec app php /app/www/artisan cache:clear`

-* `docker exec bookstack-app php /app/www/artisan config:clear`
+* `docker-compose exec app php /app/www/artisan config:clear`

-* `docker exec bookstack-app php /app/www/artisan view:clear`
+* `docker-compose exec app php /app/www/artisan view:clear`

 Finally, depending on the upgrade, you might also need to run additional steps in the [upstream Bookstack upgrade